-- Ensuring the quality and quantity of the data will support an ENERGY STAR score
+- Ensuring the quality and quantity of the data is sufficient to support development of an ENERGY STAR score

-- Creating a statistical regression model that correlates the energy data to the property use details to identify the key drivers of energy use
+- Creating a statistical regression model that adjusts for the key drivers of energy use

 - Testing the model against thousands of buildings in Portfolio Manager

-EPA developed the Portfolio Manager Technical Reference series to provide a detailed and transparent look at the methodologies, analyses, and calculations that underpin Portfolio Manager.
+EPA developed the Portfolio Manager Technical Reference series to provide a detailed and transparent look at the methodologies, analyses, and calculations that underpin the metrics available in Portfolio Manager.
 For more information, see:

 - Portfolio Manager Technical Reference: ENERGY STAR Score for details about how the ENERGY STAR score is developed and calculated